loy-second-alias/rewirement-tracker/README.md

 2. Click the **Print/Export** icon in the top right.

-3. The view will strip away the colors and gradients.
+3. The view will strip away the colors and gradients, presenting a clean report with visual progress indicators.

 4. Select "Save as PDF" in your printer dialog.